jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

     --o-regression-biplot regression_biplot.qza
 ```

-Using Songbird for a dataset also necessitates the generation of a [null model](https://github.com/biocore/songbird?tab=readme-ov-file#612-null-models-and-qiime-2--songbird) to calculate the Q<sup>2</sup> score.
+Using Songbird for a dataset also necessitates the generation of a [null model](https://github.com/biocore/songbird?tab=readme-ov-file#612-null-models-and-qiime-2--songbird).

 ```sh
 # Null model (identical input except for formula and output files)